 INTRODUCTION: Medicinal plants are playing a very active role in traditional medicines for the treatment of various ailments 1.
 However, a key obstacle, which has hindered the promotion in the use of alternative medicines in the developed countries, is no evidence of documentation and absence of stringent quality control measures.

 There is a need for the record of all the research work carried out on traditional medicines in the form of documentation.
 With this drawback, it becomes extremely important to make surety about the standardization of the plant and parts of the plant to be used as a medicine.

-Medicinal uses include the juice of the leaves as a prophylactic against hydrophobia, and as a decoction for blennorrhagia; plant extract as treatment for epilepsy, nervous disorders, bronchitis, and as an ointment for sores, old ulcers, and haemorrhoids; and roots for hepatitis, scorpion bites, and urinary complaints.
+Medicinal uses include the juice of the leaves as a prophylactic against hydrophobia, and as a decoction for blennorrhagia; plant extract as a treatment for epilepsy, nervous disorders, bronchitis, and as an ointment for sores, old ulcers, and hemorrhoids; and roots for hepatitis, scorpion bites, and urinary complaints.
 Pharmacognostic studies on leaves are not adequate necessitating the present investigation.
-The current work aims to contribute in solving the problems of controversial drugs prevalent in Ayurveda besides helping in laying down Pharmacopoeial standards.
-Therefore, keeping above view in mind various macroscopic, histological and physiochemical and quantitative microscopical studies and preliminary phyto-chemical investigation of leaves of I. tinctoria Linn. was carried out in the present study.
+The current work aims to contribute to solving the problems of controversial drugs prevalent in Ayurveda besides helping in laying down Pharmacopoeial standards.
+Therefore, keeping above view in mind various macroscopic, histological and physiochemical and quantitative microscopical studies and preliminary phytochemical investigation of leaves of I. tinctoria Linn. was carried out in the present study.

 MATERIALS AND METHODS: